Climate of Barcelona: Winter

 Winters in Barcelona are mild.
 January and February are the coldest months, with average temperatures around 15 °C during the day and 9 °C at night.
 The hills around the city (such as Montjuic) and in the outer metropolitan area, further from the sea, occasionally record frost at night.
 Frost during the day has been recorded in the city and inner metropolitan area during the strongest cold waves and snowstorms, but is very rare overall.
 The last time the city recorded a temperature below freezing was on 27 January 2005.

 Spring

 Spring lasts usually from March to late May, although in some years it might get into June.
-Maxima are around 19-20 C and minima around 13-14 C. Rain is more frequent in spring than in winter and summer, but less than autumn.
+Maximum is around 19-20 C and the minimum is around 13-14 C. Rain is more frequent in spring than in winter and summer, but less than autumn.

 Summer

 Generally the summer season lasts from late May or early June to late September or early October.
 July and August are the warmest months, with average temperatures around 28–29 C during the day and 22–23 °C at night.
 In June and September the average temperature is around 26 °C during the day and 20 °C at night.
 Daytime temperatures above 34 °C are rare.